 Heiser was very active after retirement, continuing to write and further his research.
-“Most days he could be found in the greenhouse attending to various bizarre looking plants.
-His work on hybridization in the sunflower genus inspired and informed subsequent work by Loren Rieseberg, who was recently honored for his work on sunflowers,” said Roger Innes, chair.
+“Most days he could be found in the greenhouse attending to various bizarre-looking plants.
+His work on hybridization in the sunflower genus inspired and informed subsequent work by Loren Rieseberg, who was recently honored for his work on sunflowers,” said Roger Innes, chair of the IU Department of Biology.
 “Charley was also known for his disarming sense of humor and quick smile, and was much loved by his students, including 29 doctoral students, many of whom went on to stellar careers.
 We will miss him very much.”

 Gregory Anderson, PhD’71, retired vice provost of research from the University of Connecticut, remembers Heiser’s high scientific standards, his love of writing, and his pervasive dry sense of humor, which he often turned upon himself.
 “He did not mince words when talking about your, his, or anyone’s quality of science, their logic or their work.
 This was sometimes hard to take, but always valuable, and eventually . . . valued,” Anderson said.
 Most of all, Anderson appreciated Heiser’s strong commitment and loyalty to “botany, to science, to his family, to his students, and to Indiana and especially to IU.”